amishra-stats/FactorIV/README.md

-# Factor-IV: High-Dimensional Instrumental Variable Framework
+# Moving from Correlation to Causation: Factor Instrumental Variables Analysis of Multi-Omics Data
 ## Comprehensive Project README

 This repository hosts the full research workflow, simulations, and real-data applications for the **Factor‑IV** methodology: